your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 _Prerequisite: 15th level, Pact of the Chain feature_

-You can cast _Hold Monster_ at will—targeting a celestial, fiend, or elemental—without expending a spell slot or material components.
+You can cast _Hold Monster_ at will — targeting a celestial, fiend, or elemental — without expending a spell slot or material components.
 You must finish a long rest before you can use this invocation on the same creature again.

 ### Devil's Sight